nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 ### 5.4.
 Resolving Transaction Content

 When the local node is missing a transaction's content, it SHOULD query the peer that provided the transaction for the content using the `TransactionPayloadQuery` message.
+It MAY NOT query the peer for the content if the transaction contains the `to` field.
+Transactions with this field can only be queried with higher level protocol versions.
 The peer MUST respond with the `TransactionPayload` message, providing the actual content in the `data` field.
 If the peer doesn't have the content the `data` field MUST be left empty.
+The peer MUST respond with an empty `data` field if the transaction for the requested content contains a `to` field.

 When the transaction's payload can't be resolved from the peer that provided the transaction, the node MAY broadcast the `TransactionPayloadQuery` to resolve it from one of its other peers.
 Nodes MUST avoid broadcasting this message too often, otherwise it might put stress the network.